 In today’s lecture we’re moving onto the “Define” stage of our design process.
 This is where we narrow down and find issues within the university sector that need fixing, from this we can find a problem statement and develop a brief.
 I quite enjoyed the “Frame Your Design Challenge” which was created by IDEO.

-Uncovering Problem
+Uncovering Problems

 Upon research I discovered a lot of things but one that really stood out to me was students struggling with their finances due to the financial crisis; this led to me diving deeper to try and uncover more.
 It is important to define the problem as this helps mind map solutions, because this helps us build the right product for those who need it.